GenesisFR/HowToBecomeGoodAtShooters/README.md

 - vulnerable to explosive damage

 #### Rusher
-- tries to get close to use their deadly shotgun
+- tries to get close to use his deadly shotgun
 - elites will throw a flashbang grenade when getting close
 - has the lowest amount of HP of all archetypes